-&lt;sup>1 For a review of federal use of deferred action before the DACA policy was announced, see Shoba Sivaprasad Wadhia, The Role of Prosecutorial Discretion in Immigration Law, 9 Conn.
+3 For a review of federal use of deferred action before the DACA policy was announced, see Shoba Sivaprasad Wadhia, The Role of Prosecutorial Discretion in Immigration Law, 9 Conn.
 Pub.
 Intl.
-L. J. 243 (2010)
+L. J. 243 (2010).

-Similarly, a federal statute known as the Real ID Act, under which states are permitted to issue drivers' licenses only to aliens whose status is an "authorized stay in the United States," expressly identifies deferred action as a "period of authorized stay."
-Real ID Act § 202(c)(2)(B)(viii), (C)(i)-(ii) (2005).
-See discussion in Arizona Dream Act Coalition v.
-Brewer, 757 F.3d at 1074 n.9 (Christen, J., concurring).
+Similarly, a federal statute known as the REAL ID Act, under which states are permitted to issue driver's licenses only to aliens whose status is an "authorized stay in the United States," expressly identifies deferred action as a "period of authorized stay."
+REAL ID Act § 202(c)(2)(B)(viii), (C)(i)-(ii) (2005); accord Ariz.
+Dream Act Coal, 757 F.3d at 1074 n.9 (Christen, J., concurring) (explaining that the REAL ID Act allows states to issues driver's licenses or identification cards to persons with approved deferred action status).

 DHS has stated that DACA does not confer "lawful status" on an individual because only Congress can create or define an immigration status.
+See DHS,

-See DHS, Memorandum from Janet Napolitano, page 3.
+Memorandum from Janet Napolitano, page 3.
 DACA recipients, like other aliens who receive deferred action, are eligible to receive Employment Authorization Documents which allow them to work in the United States.
-8 C.F.R. §274a.12(c)(14).
+8 C.F.R. § 274a.12(c)(14).